-TIP: Check out my full list of healthy muffins for kids.
+TIP: Check out my full list of muffins for kids.

-It’s totally okay if the kids eat a little differently when you’re on the go than most other days.
+It’s totally OK if the kids eat a little differently when you’re on the go than most other days.
 If you want to pack some produce, here are some less messy options.

 - Blueberries (halve them if needed)